purescript-halogen/purescript-halogen/docs/4 - Running a component.md

 ```

 In this case, we have created an `AppM` custom monad for the application which is a common architecture.
 The `AppM` monad might be something like a newtype over `ReaderT Aff`, or perhaps some other effect system.
-However, since the default behaviour is to run in `Effect`, the `hoist` function is used to run our component tree in whatever context we require
+However, since the default behaviour is to run in `Effect`, the `hoist` function is used to run our component tree in whatever context we require.

 The last thing to look at here is the resulting `HalogenIO` value.
 It's a record that gives us some options for communicating with the component we just ran: